Sunny Portugal Holidays 2017 / 2018

 Life's a Beach

-Kadok near Vilamoura and Locomia near Albufeira provide great nights out with regular themes such as foam parties and glow parties running through the summer.
+Kadok near Vilamoura and Locomia near Albufeira, both in the Algarve, provide great nights out with regular themes such as foam parties and glow parties running through the summer.
+Faro, as the capital of the Algarve region, also boasts its own nightlife.

-For a quieter night out with family and friends head to the beautiful town of Alvor, walk along the beach promenade and take your pick from the seafood restaurants and tuck into some delicious food.
+For a quieter night out with family and friends head to the beautiful town of Alvor, still on the Algarve, and walk along the beach promenade, take your pick from the seafood restaurants and tuck into some delicious food.

 Calling all couples!
 Portugal is a holiday haven for holidays a deux.
 Whether you want to sun yourselves happy on the beach, or explore volcanoes and wander cities to your hearts’ content.
-Madeira is a charming island to explore, home of the delicious so-named wine, and bedecked in flowers, it’s no surprise Madeira is nicknamed the Floating Garden.
+Madeira, the island off of the African coast, is a charming island to explore, home of the delicious so-named wine, and bedecked in flowers, it’s no surprise Madeira is nicknamed the Floating Garden.
+Funchal is a beautiful city with remnants of the island's illustrious past.

 Inject a dose of culture into your Portugal holidays by staying in the beautiful cosmopolitan city of Lisbon.
 Discover numerous historic sites and old districts harbouring a wealth of history or explore the ruins of the Royal Palace and enjoy fabulous views of the city.
 Portugal itself is packed full of UNESCO heritage sites – from grand gothic-style monasteries to stunning natural beauty spots.
 For a cultural trip with a twist, head to the Alto Douro Wine Region, the traditional home of port wine –an ideal souvenir for any budding wine connoisseur.